[col span=”6″ span__sm=”12″]

 Curiously enough, several other stones are left over in this kit: individual, but also couples, as well as absolutely meaningless plastic parts in spray frames: several pistols and rifles (!), Hairbrushes, bows and a lot of undefinable.

-since I have never seen the original LEGO model myself, I can ultimately only rate this LEPIN version.
+since I have never seen the original MOC model myself, I can ultimately only rate this LEPIN version.

-For the attractive price (about 1/3 of the LEGO list price) you get a pretty appealing looking model of the classic
+For the attractive price (about 1/3 of the MOC list price) you get a pretty appealing looking model of the classic

 T1 camper from VW.
 The loving details especially in the interior of the vehicle are pretty; the model seems more valuable than